 9. TARKETT: No tarkett floor provided for tap.
 Tarkett may also not be provided for Song & Dance and Musical Theatre.
-For all other events, including School Dance Events, tarkett will be provided and therefore no tap shoes or footwear with metal will be allowed.
+For all other events, including School Dance Events, tarkett will be provided.Where tarkett is provided no tap shoes or footwear with metal will be allowed.

-b) RECORDED BACKING TRACK: Please ensure the CDs are burned properly, as per the guidelines given, and tested in a music system (not on a computer or Car music player).
+b) RECORDED BACKING TRACK: Please ensure the CDs are burned properly and clearly marked with Entrant Number and Event No, as per the guidelines given, and tested in a music system (not on a computer or Car music player).
 In case of CD failure, subject to the venue, USB or phone can be used, as a backup.
 Do not use labels on CD as this may cause CD player failure.
 See Entrant Corner for CD Policy.

-13. SCENERY, PROPS & COSTUMES: Entrants will be penalised with marks deducted or disqualified if any of the following are not adhered to:
+13. SCENERY, PROPS & COSTUMES: Entrants will be penalised with marks deducted, if any of the following are not adhered to:

 a) Entrants, particularly in the Demi-Character events, are requested to note that NO FREE-STANDING SCENERY ALLOWED.
 Simple hand-held props (basket, scarf, doll, flowers, etc) are permitted only if actually used in the routine.
 Each entrant is responsible for placing and removing their items on stage.
 Parents or teachers are not allowed to assist with this set-up.